Luther King

 Luther Green King (1825–1909)

-Luther Green King (1825–1909), inherited an equal share of 217 acres, enough to begin a small farm.
-His father’s will also remanded to him and his brother’s ownership of two slaves.
-Distilling may have been a natural step for Luther since he had manpower at his disposal and could easily buy rye grain from nearby growers.
-Thus, he built the only distillery ever known to exist in Montgomery County.
-The site was near Clarksburg on Burnt Hill Road just off Price Distillery Road
+In his father’s will, Luther Green King, who was born in 1825, inherited an equal share of 217 acres, just enough to begin a small farm.
+He was also remanded ownership of two slaves.
+With these resources, he built the only distillery ever known to exist in Montgomery County, Maryland.
+The site was near Clarksburg on Burnt Hill Road, just off Price Distillery Road.
+Since he could easily buy rye grain from nearby growers, distilling may just have been a natural step for Luther at that time in Maryland’s legendary distilling history.

 Luther King’s Legacy.
 The spacious new home was not the only sign of King’s growing prosperity.
-He was also buying land for farming purposes and came to own 176 acres, 70 of it fertile farmland.
-His wealth, however, primarily was generated by the distillery.
-At his death in 1909, King left a substantial estate.
-The principal item was 49,000 gallons of whiskey in bond — worth a fortune — representing five years of product (1904-1909).
+He was also buying land for farming purposes and came to purchase 176 more acres, 70 of it fertile farmland.
+His wealth, however, was primarily generated by the distillery.
+When King died in 1909, he left a substantial estate.
+The principal item was 49,000 gallons of whiskey in bond, worth a small fortune, and representing five years of product made from 1904 to 1909.
 Also in his estate were 19 new whiskey barrels, 50 bushels of malt, and 90 bushels of rye.
-He left “Trouble Enough Indeed” to his widow, Mary, who later remarried.
-He willed the land on which the distillery sat to his brother John and the distillery itself to his grandson, John R. Lewis.
+He left “Trouble Enough Indeed” to his third wife, Mary.
+He willed the land on which the distillery sat to his brother John and the distillery itself to grandson, John R. Lewis, who was the only offspring of his daughter Laura Belle Lewis.

-With Luther King’s passing, whiskey production appears to have ceased almost immediately.
-We can speculate that the grandson was unwilling or unable to continue the operation.
-Today the distillery site is covered over with scrub trees, vines and weeds, at the southeastern edge of Little Bennett Regional Park.
-The only indication that it ever existed is a historical marker erected beside Burnt Hill Road, not far from the intersection of Price Distillery Road.
+With his passing, whiskey production appears to have ceased almost immediately at Luther King’s beloved distillery.
+We can speculate that John R. Lewis was unwilling or unable to continue the operation.
+Today, the distillery site has been reclaimed by nature, covered with scrub trees, vines, and weeds at the southeastern edge of Little Bennett Regional Park.
+The only indication that it ever existed as an operating distillery is a historical marker erected beside Burnt Hill Road, not far from the intersection of Price Distillery Road.

 Contributed by: Joey Bauer, Frederick, Maryland